Dynamical Survival Analysis for Modeling Hazard Functions with Nonlinear Systems: Inference

-where $\bm{\theta}$ denotes the vector of model parameters, chosen such that $h(t)>0$ for all $t\ge 0$, and $\mathbf{Y}_0$ denotes the vector of initial conditions, which are treated as unknown parameters.
-Although initial conditions may be partially informed by available data, specifying fixed values (e.g., $h_0$) can be challenging.
-We therefore treat $\mathbf{Y}_0$ as model parameters and estimate them jointly with $\theta$.
+Here, $\bm{\theta}$ denotes the vector of model parameters, specified to ensure that $h(t) > 0$ for all $t \ge 0$, and $\bm{Y}_0$ represents the vector of initial conditions that determine the starting state of the hazard dynamics.
+In this framework, the initial conditions are treated as unknown parameters and estimated jointly with $\bm{\theta}$, since they directly influence the trajectory of the hazard function over time.
+Although some information about these initial values may be inferred from early observations, specifying them a priori (e.g., fixing $h_0$) is generally not straightforward and may introduce bias or misspecification.
+This motivates incorporating $\bm{Y}_0$ into the parameter vector and estimating it alongside $\bm{\theta}$.

-Given the hazard function $h(t)$ for the proposed models, the log-likelihood can be evaluated for any candidate parameter value.
-MLEs for both $\theta$ and $\mathbf{Y}_0$ are then obtained using general-purpose numerical optimization routines, such as \texttt{optim} or \texttt{nlminb} in \textsf{R}.
+With this formulation, the log-likelihood can be evaluated for any given parameter values, allowing for maximum likelihood estimation(MLE) of both $\bm{\theta}$ and $\bm{Y}_0$ using general-purpose numerical optimization routines, such as \texttt{optim} or \texttt{nlminb} in \textsf{R}.

-In addition to MLE, a Bayesian approach offers a natural extension for inference in this setting.
-Survival data often involve censoring, limited follow-up, or small sample sizes, which can make likelihood-based estimates unstable or less informative.
-A Bayesian framework helps address these challenges by incorporating prior knowledge and producing full posterior distributions for the unknown parameters.
-However, a key challenge in Bayesian implementation lies in selecting appropriate prior distributions for model parameters, which can vary across different hazard structures.
-Prior selection remains a challenge, but parameter interpretability often supports the use of informative or weakly informative priors.
-To implement this framework in practice, efficient sampling from the posterior is essential.
-Since the likelihood is tractable at each parameter value, either analytically or numerically, the proposed models are compatible with general purpose sampling algorithms.
-Posterior inference can be performed using standard MCMC methods, such as Metropolis-within-Gibbs (\texttt{BUGS}, \texttt{spBayes}), Hamiltonian Monte Carlo (\texttt{Stan}), or adaptive samplers like \texttt{twalk} and \texttt{MCMCPack}.
-Details of the Monte Carlo simulation procedure are provided in Appendix~\ref{sec:mc-algorithm}.
+While MLE provides a natural starting point for inference, it may be sensitive to data limitations commonly encountered in survival analysis, such as censoring, limited follow-up, or small sample sizes.
+To address these challenges, a Bayesian approach offers a complementary framework by incorporating prior information and yielding full posterior distributions for the unknown parameters.
+However, a key component of the Bayesian approach is the specification of prior distributions for the model parameters, which may vary across different hazard structures.
+While prior selection can be nontrivial, the interpretability of the parameters often provides guidance for constructing informative or weakly informative priors.
+Given the resulting posterior distribution, inference requires efficient sampling methods.
+In this setting, posterior computation is tractable because the likelihood can be evaluated, either analytically or numerically, for any parameter configuration.
+This makes the proposed models well suited for implementation using general-purpose sampling algorithms.
+Accordingly, posterior inference can be carried out using standard MCMC methods, including Metropolis-within-Gibbs (e.g., \texttt{BUGS}, \texttt{spBayes}), Hamiltonian Monte Carlo (e.g., \texttt{Stan}), and adaptive samplers such as \texttt{twalk} and \texttt{MCMCpack}.
+Further details of the Monte Carlo implementation are provided in Appendix~\ref{sec:mc-algorithm}.